New York mother says finding slain children was a 'nightmare'

 The petite, bespectacled nanny had been hired two years earlier by Krim and her husband, then-CNBC executive Kevin Krim.

-Ortega resented Krim for being the mother “she could never be,” Groves said.
+Ortega resented Krim for being the mother“she could never be,” Groves said.

 Ortega had recently brought her son, Jesus, 17, from the Dominican Republic, enrolled him in a private school so he did not have to repeat 11th grade, and was overwhelmed by financial concerns.
-Ortega was “enraged” that Marina Krim offered to find her more work, Groves said.
+Ortega was“enraged” that Marina Krim offered to find her more work, Groves said.

 Before the trial adjourned for the day, Krim testified she had clashed with Ortega in the past over an offer by a friend of the Krim family to hire her as a household helper.
 Few details were disclosed, but Krim testified that the following day she confronted Ortega.